Azure/azure-kusto-labs/kafka-integration/confluent-cloud/2-confluent-cloud.md

 # About

-In this module, we will provision Confluent Cloud, create a Kafka cluster there, and create a Kafka topic, and finally capture details we will need to interop with the cluster from Spark to produce to and KafkaConnect cluster to consume from.
+In this module, we will (1) provision Confluent Cloud, (2) create a Kafka cluster there, (3) download and configure Confluent Cloud CLI and (4) create a Kafka topic, and (5) finally capture details we will need to interop with the cluster from Spark to produce to and KafkaConnect cluster to consume from.

+1. Provision Confluent Cloud the first time
+2. Create a Kafka cluster on Confluent Cloud
+3. Download Confluent CLI & switch/set CLI context to environment, and cluster of choice
+4. From Confluent CLI, generate an API key for use externally
+5. From Confluent CLI, create a topic

 ## 1. Provision Confluent Cloud the first time